gingerbeardman/openscad-spritesheet/README.md

-# OpenSCAD to Spritesheet
+# OpenSCAD to Sprite Sheet

+This takes a `OpenSCAD` model and exports `$ROTS` rotations as individual frames.

+The model is rendered in different poses such as wheels turned, body tilted, car or shadow.
+These are controlled by shell script variables that are either passed to the model in the call to OpenSCAD.

-This takes a `OpenSCAD` model and exports `$ROTS` rotatations as individual frames.
-It's clever enough to ony process models that have changed: those whose modified date is newer than the existing generated images for that model.
+The process is clever enough to only render models that have changed since last build, those whose modified date is newer than the existing generated images for that model.

+### Optimisations

+As many things are done in parallel as possible.
+It would be great if OpenSCAD could produce a sprite sheet which would remove the overhead of having to render many frames, write them to disk, then have another process read them back in and stitch them together.

+## Post Processing

 After exporting all frames there is some `image magick` work to process the files as follows:
-- stitch together
+1. stitch frames together into a single sprite sheet
-- split into RGBA channels
+2. split sprite sheet into RGBA channels
-- recolou and dither
+3. process channels to recolour and dither as required
-- recombine
+4. recombine processed channels into new sprite sheet image

 ## Notes